Insurance for Singapore Freelancers: The Essential Guide

 Income protection riders on personal accident insurance policies

-Personal accident insurance (i.e. insurance to compensate for injury suffered from accidents) policies may allow you to add on a rider which compensates for income lost as a result of the accident.
+Personal accident insurance (i.e. insurance to compensate for injury suffered from accidents) policies may allow you to add on a rider that compensates for income lost as a result of the accident.

 Some personal accident insurance policies call their income protection riders a “income benefit for temporary total disability” or “temporary disablement benefit”.